ITSLeeds/roadworksUK/README.md

 # roadworksUK

-The goal of roadworksUK is to enable you to access, process and visualis data on UK roadworks, particularly Electronic Transfer of Notifications (EToN) records.
+The goal of roadworksUK is to enable you to access, process and visualise data on UK roadworks, particularly Electronic Transfer of Notifications (EToN) records.

 ## Installation